YiqunZhang/ENGN6250-Toolkit/Privacy_Poker.md

 #### Basket

-We need 7 baskets, there are labels on each basket, which can be downloaded in the appendix and you can print them on A4 paper.
+We need 7 baskets, there are labels on each basket.
+The label is `Necessary Public`, `Necessary Non-public`, `Unnecessary Non-public`, `Unnecessary Non-public`, `Cannot be used`, `Can be used Non-public` and `Can be used Public`.
+The label can be downloaded in the appendix and you can print them on A4 paper.

 ## Process

-1. 主持人将志愿用户和开发团队分开
+1. Host separates volunteer users from development team
 2. Put the baskets with `Necessary Public`, `Necessary Non-public`, `Unnecessary Non-public` and `Unnecessary Non-public` in front of the development team.
 Put the baskets with `Cannot be used`, `Can be used Non-public` and `Can be used Public` in front of volunteer users.
+3.

 ## Conclusion